 So – it was reported by a person who ‘had’ an issue with dirt – is this a good scale to use to measure someone’s cleanliness?
 Possibly not, but it is a good titbit to sell a publication, however.

 She had a tragic life and fifty years after her death we still are enthralled by her story but we really should apply the Socrates triple filter test to this – do we know this is true?
-Well Clarke Gable cannot confirm that he said it, let alone prove that it was if fact true.
-Is this something good? – well the reported slovenliness no, obviously not.
-She may have been ill at that time, the circumstances are never included in the short internet reports – do we therefore have a right to report this information, assuming it were true?
+Well, Clarke Gable cannot confirm that he said it, let alone prove that it was in fact true.
+Is this something good? – the reported slovenliness no, obviously not.
+She may have been ill at that time, the circumstances are never included in the short internet reports.
+Do we, therefore, have a right to report this information, assuming it were true?
 It is a piece of useful information?
 Well the fact that she had IBS might be an interesting fact that would be useful to inform people IBS can affect anyone, but did she consent to us knowing?
-However when reporting someone’s health status to help others it is vital HOW you inform – discussing it whilst also reporting a range of spurious unappealing habits clearly does not shed IBS in a good light.
-An incorrect association of IBS with unappealing habits may have been made by the report authors, this is damaging to what we want to ultimately achieve and the association is so far wide of the mark – simply false, but in fact we don’t know if she had IBS at all.
+However, when reporting someone’s health status to help others it is vital HOW you inform – discussing it whilst also reporting a range of spurious unappealing habits clearly does not shed IBS in a good light.
+An incorrect association of IBS with unappealing habits may have been made by the report authors, this is damaging to what we want to ultimately achieve and the association is so far wide of the mark – simply false, but in fact, we don’t know if she had IBS at all.
 We clearly don’t know if what has been said is fact and neither does it pass any of the triple filter test.
 We cannot ask Marilyn for her consent so we should respect her memory and not gossip about something that we know little real facts about.